-To gain feedback on the Proposal and to inform the decision as to whether to proceed to advance the Proposal (with any potential amendments) to the Secretary of State, an eight-week consultation is planned to be undertaken between 1 December 2023 and 26 January 2024.
+To gain feedback on the Proposal and to inform the decision as to whether to proceed to advance the Proposal (with any potential amendments) to the Secretary of State, an eight-week consultation took place between 1 December 2023 and 26 January 2024.

-The consultation methods will include:
+The consultation methods used included:

-- an online survey with alternative options provided on request to meet the needs of participants (translations, paper copies and easy-read versions) - $\cdot$ stakeholder engagement with businesses, the voluntary sector, and other stakeholders identified - events to engage residents and stakeholders of the proposed CCA Area.
+- an online survey with alternative options provided on request to meet the needs of participants (translations, paper copies and easy-read versions) - · stakeholder engagement with businesses, the voluntary sector, and other stakeholders identified - events to engage residents and stakeholders of the proposed LCCA Area.

-Active steps will be taken to encourage participation and to ensure that the consultation is accessible to all (including, for example, the digitally disadvantaged, those with protected characteristics and high intensity users of affected services).
+Active steps were taken to encourage participation and to ensure that the consultation was accessible to all (including, for example, the digitally disadvantaged, those with protected characteristics and high intensity users of affected services).
 An equality impact assessment has been completed to inform engagement undertaken by Constituent Councils.

-A detailed plan of communications will be created with support from each Constituent Council to identify the best method of promoting the consultation in their local areas, including a list of frequently asked questions (FAQs).
+A detailed plan of communications was created with support from each Constituent Council to identify the best method of promoting the consultation in their local areas, including a list of frequently asked questions (FAQs).

-A Data Protection Impact Assessment will be undertaken to assist the Constituent Councils in ensuring that data shared and collected through the consultation process is held, processed and stored correctly, and for no longer than is necessary.
+A Data Protection Impact Assessment was undertaken to assist the Constituent Councils in ensuring that data shared and collected through the consultation process was held, processed and stored correctly, and for no longer than is necessary.

-Findings from the consultation will be analysed and published in March 2024.
-These will support consideration of the Proposal by each Constituent Council.
+Findings from the consultation have been analysed and published.
+These findings have supported the consideration of the Proposal by each Constituent Council.